alirezanaeimi83/it-resources/Documentation/Checklist/PC-OS-Restore.md

 • Email account(s) setup with Windows Mail:
 ---
 • Optimized registry and removed unnecessary junk files to speed up boot time.
-• Created restore point 'OS Restore Complete'.
+• Created restore point 'Staples Service Complete'.
 The computer can be restored to this point if something goes wrong in the future.
 • Created recovery drive to help troubleshoot and fix problems with computer, even if it won’t start.
-• Migrated all data from <source> to <destination>
+• Copied all data from <source> to <destination>
 ```
 | HP | Acer | Lenovo | Microsoft|
 | --- | --- | --- | --- |